edfournier/cubebot/README.md

-Software for 2x2 Rubik's cube solving robot made as final project for CICS 256.
+Arduino sketch and Python scripts for controlling robot that solves a 2x2 Rubik's cube.
+For a demo, check out the project webpage: https://sites.google.com/umass.edu/cubebot